aml-org/als/documentation/features/custom-messages.md

 ### Conversion
-This requests on a given document, will result in an AMF conversion between compatible specifications.
+For a given document, performs AMF conversion for compatible specifications.
 Request message from client to server:
 ##### request
 ```json